 3. Start and Enable Apache Service

-After completing the installation process, let’s start and also enable the Apache service so that it can start automatically every time we reboot our system or in case it gets crashed.
+After completing the installation process, let’s start and enable the Apache service so that it can start automatically every time we reboot our system or in case it crashes.

 sudo systemctl start apache2